maxmouchet/HMMBase.jl/README.md

 ## Project Status

-The package is tested against Julia 1.2 and the nightly builds of the Julia `master` branch on Linux, macOS and Windows.
+The package is tested against Julia 1.0 and Julia 1.2.

 ## Questions and Contributions